 Immediate Actions if Exposure Occurs

 Act swiftly if toxicity is suspected.
-Move your pet to fresh air and remove contaminated items.
-For skin contact, wash the area with mild soap and water.
+Take your pet to a fresh air and eliminate contaminated products.
+In case of skin contact, wash the skin with a mild soap and water.

 Never induce vomiting without veterinary guidance.
 Keep your veterinarian’s emergency number accessible.
-Share details like product type and exposure time to aid diagnosis.
+Provide information such as the type of product and the time of exposure to help in the diagnosis.

-For milder cases, such as accidental contact with lavender-based products, observe for 24 hours.
+In milder instances, like when there is an accidental exposure to products containing lavender, monitor the situation within 24 hours.
 Persistent symptoms require professional evaluation.
 Documenting incidents helps refine future safety practices.

 Expert Tips for Safe Aroma Diffuser Use with Pets